 Under the circumstances, the demotivation of people especially in less developed rural areas of Matabeleland is inevitable.
 These areas create very little if no skilled jobs and the few skilled jobs in the public sector are taken up by Shona people not always based on their superior education but political affiliation.

 It has to be noted that ZANU PF has always drawn most of its support from Mashonaland and Shona speaking people while Matabeleland has remained a hub of the opposition.
 ZANU PF has made a habit of rewarding supporters with jobs in the public sector which invariably puts Ndebele people at a disadvantage.
 No surprise then that Ndebele people will be disillusioned and leave the country with little qualifications.
 This might be true for rural areas located on the borders with South Africa and Botswana but not necessarily so in cities and other areas of Matabeleland.

-Meanwhile, educated Ndebele people continue to migrate to other regions both within and outside Zimbabwe and chances are that they are replaced by people from Mashonaland.
-It can be argued that such migration patterns have long-term negative development impact in the region of Matabeleland.
+Meanwhile, educated Ndebele people continue to migrate to other regions both within and outside Zimbabwe, and chances are that they are replaced by people from Mashonaland.
+It can be argued that such migration patterns have long-term negative social and cultural development impact in the region of Matabeleland.